 2020: Tangle Chocolate

 As our chocolate-filled journey comes to an end, Tangle Chocolate’s story begins.
-Founded in 2020, Tangle Chocolate looks to revolutionize the chocolate experience through ethically sourced, delicious chocolate slivers that melt in your mouth.
+Founded in 2020, Tangle Chocolate looks to revolutionize the chocolate experience with its ethically-sourced fine chocolate slivers that melt on your tongue and elevate everyday moments.
 This innovation is one for the history books!

 “History.”
 Hebert Candies & Gifts, www.hebertcandies.com/pages/history.